tanjuntao/Backdoor/docs/dev-guide/pre-commit.md

    `pip install pre-commit`

-2. The `pre-commit` config has been written in `.pre-commit-config.yaml` and does two things:
+2. The `pre-commit` config has been written in `.pre-commit-config.yaml` and does three things:

+   - Format imports with `isort`
    - Format modified codes with `black`
    - Check code linting with `flake8`

+   Nothing needs to be done in this step.
+The config file is already written.

 3. Install `pre-commit` in `.git\hooks\pre-commit`

    `pre-commit install`

-After the steps above, whenever you submit a commit, the codes first get formatted by `black` and then checked by `flake8`.
+After the steps above, whenever you submit a commit, the codes first get formatted by `isort` and `black` and then checked by `flake8`.

 **Notice:**

-- If your codes are formatted by `black`, the pre-commit stage will fail because the codes are modified again by `black`.
+- If your codes are formatted by `isort` or `black`, the pre-commit stage will fail because the codes are modified.
 - If the commit still fails, perhaps `flake8` gives some warnings.
 Please check console outputs.
 -  **You need to commit again if any of the situations above happen.**